brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 <script src="https://gist.github.com/brikis98/5683993.js"></script> We can use
-[pattern matching](http://www.scala-lang.org/node/120) and [case classes](http://www.scala-lang.org/node/107) in Scala to make this code more readable, even though it does the same <code>instanceof</code> checks and casting under the hood:
+[pattern matching](http://www.scala-lang.org/node/120) and [case classes](http://www.scala-lang.org/node/107) in Scala to make this code more readable, even though it does the same `instanceof` checks and casting under the hood:

 <script src="https://gist.github.com/brikis98/5684007.js"></script>
 <span style="font-size: x-large;">**Recipe 10: regular expressions**